 B: bad (associated with pulmonary hypoplasia)

-Bornholm disease, also known as epidemic pleurodynia, is a virally-mediated condition presenting as recurrent episodes of acute severe pleuritic pain.
+Bornholm disease, also known as epidemic pleurodynia, is a virally-mediated myositis presenting as recurrent episodes of acute severe pleuritic pain.
 It is usually self-limiting, and serious morbidity is rare.

 Bovine arch is the most common variant of the aortic arch and occurs when the brachiocephalic (innominate) artery shares a common origin with the left common carotid artery.